-Once able to go only 1km from our home, we were now allowed to travel up to 100 km, and this beautiful little riverside town is just 30 km from Paris.
-Wandering around town, you’ll see the fields that inspired some of Van Gogh’s most celebrated works.
+After a pleasant drive, we parked near the Auvers sur Oise train station and set off on foot.
+Meandering through the town’s quiet hills, we saw the fields that inspired some of Van Gogh’s most celebrated works.
 You can walk through these fields and imagine the painter there, moved by the sky and the vast open spaces.
-A narrow path running through town opens on one side to the river, on the other to a series of private homes, where we saw children playing and families gathering for meals.
+A narrow path running through town follows the curve of the river.
+On the other side of the path are private homes, where we saw children playing and families gathering for meals.
 After the long gray lockdown of Paris, it was a joy to witness those familial scenes.

-Auvers sur Oise was peaceful that weekend, as borders were still closed and no one could travel very far within the country.
-The video begins on the steps of Auvers, memorialized in the painting of the same name, and ends at the the boarding house where he spent his last days.
+Auvers sur Oise was peaceful and empty of tourists that weekend, because borders were still closed.
+The video begins on the steps of Auvers, memorialized in the painting of the same name.
+It ends at the boarding house where Van Gogh spent his last days.
 He died in an upper room of the boarding house.
 According to the sign, the room has not been changed since that day in 1890.
 The boarding house is now a restaurant, and the building attracts a lot of tourists during normal times.
+In that strange interlude, however, the gate to the house was locked, the restaurant closed.

 walking along the river in Auvers sur Oise